Articles in this section

 I have a UK or non-EU passport, what's next?

 🤳 The first time you use the new system, you will be required to register your biometric data (fingerprints and a photo) alongside other basic information.
-Until the full roll out of EES, which is estimated for February 2026, all passports will also continue to be stamped manually.

 Children under 12 won't have to provide fingerprints and staff should be on hand to help should you have any questions.